GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/scenarios/new-resource.md

-# Add a new ConfigConnector resource
+# Add a new Config Connector resource

 *Understand the current status*

-* If the resource is not in [ConfigConnector API Reference](https://cloud.google.com/config-connector/docs/reference/overview), it could be an Alpha resource.
+* If the resource is not in [Config Connector API Reference](https://cloud.google.com/config-connector/docs/reference/overview), it could be an Alpha resource.
 Check if [the CRD](https://github.com/GoogleCloudPlatform/k8s-config-connector/tree/master/crds) exists with the latest release.
 If so, please go to [promote alpha to beta](./alpha-to-beta.md)

 * We are migrating from the TF/DCL based resources to the Direct approach.
 That means we are holding off new PR reviews if they are using the TF/DCL based approach.
 Please let us know if you encounter any problems or any specific reasons that can only use the TF/DCL based approach.